MartinSchlott/RESTifyMCP/instructions/V01/V01_README.md

 }
 ```

+### Deployment Tips

+When deploying RESTifyMCP behind a reverse proxy like Nginx:

+1. Update the `publicUrl` in your RESTifyMCP config to match your domain
+2. Use strong, random bearer tokens
+3. Consider enabling rate limiting for additional security

 ## API Documentation

 RESTifyMCP automatically generates OpenAPI documentation based on the connected MCP servers and their available tools.